This leaflet contains the ’10 things you should know about food allergy’ including information about reactions, symptoms, the top 14...

 Don’t forget to have a good look at all your cookbooks at home.
 There are probably lots of recipes that are suitable for your special diet that you haven’t yet tried.

-Special diet cookbooks are cookbooks devoted to a particular diet.
-They are often written by others with food allergies who want to share ideas and recipes with others.
-They are usually available from health food shops, bookshops, the internet, from allergy associations such as Allergy UK or from your dietitian. www.amazon. co.uk has an excellent selection.
+There are now plenty of allergy cookbooks on the market, often written by others with food allergies who want to share ideas and recipes.
+They are usually available from health food shops, bookshops, the internet, health care professionals or associations such as Allergy UK.
 Choose a recipe book that avoids only your allergen, as choosing one that covers lots of allergies results in cutting out ingredients unnecessarily, thus restricting your diet unnecessarily.

 Recipes from the internet

-What did we do before the World Wide Web?
+What did we do before the internet?
 You will find an abundance of excellent websites by searching for ‘special diet cookery’ or ‘allergy recipes’ or anything similar.
 They are also accessed via the ‘links’ on many of the allergy websites, you’ll also find some great recipes via various vegan sites.

 Recipes from special diet product companies